 1. Are you separating with a view of getting back together?

-A true separation means you want to start living as singles again, with a view to divorce.
-It is very important not to lead your partner on if the latter is your choice.
-If you want to end the relationship with a view to legal proceedings you need to be honest about it.
+An actual separation means you want to start living as singles again, with a view to divorce.
+It is essential not to lead your partner if the latter is your choice.
+If you want to end the relationship with a view to legal proceedings, you need to be honest about it.

 2. What are the issues you have with one another?